 - There’s no place like home.
-Tom may want to continue to live in his home.
 If the supported decision-making agreement allows you to help with decisions regarding shelter, help Tom determine if living in his home is safe and if he can manage in the house.
 If needed, help him put in guard rails, grab bars, smoke detectors, extra lighting, and other things to help him stay at home.
-Tax credits or deductions might be available if you make the home easier to live in, but you should talk to an accountant or an attorney before claiming a credit or taking a deduction.
+Tax credits or deductions might be available if Tom makes the home easier to live in, but you should encourage him to talk to an accountant or an attorney before claiming a credit or taking a deduction.
 If others are authorized to act on Tom’s behalf—for example, an agent under a power of attorney or trustee under a revocable trust—work with them to make these decisions as necessary.
 If it is not safe for Tom to live at home even with changes—or if Tom wants to move—consider other places that meet Tom’s needs.
 Try to keep him connected to people and things that are important to him.
 Options might include living with someone else or living in a retirement community, a senior apartment, a group home, assisted living, or a nursing home.

 Avoid possible conflicts of interest.

 Sometimes people have good intentions, but do things they shouldn’t.
-Because you have a confidential relationship with Tom, you should avoid any conflicts of interest.
+Because you now have special fiduciary duties, you must avoid any conflicts of interest.
 Here are a few examples of possible conflicts of interest:

 Whose car is it?

 You helped Tom decide to buy a car with his money.
-You use it to drive him to appointments, but most of the time you drive the car just for your own needs.
+You use the car to drive him to appointments, but most of the time you drive it just for your own needs.
 This may be a conflict of interest.